interlockjs/interlock/docs/extensibility.md

 | Return value |  | Array | of AST nodes. |

-This Pluggable's definition can be found [here](../src/compile/construct/index.js#L87-L91).
+This Pluggable's definition can be found [here](../src/compile/construct/index.js#L81-L85).

 ## createModule

-This is an **asynchronous promise plugin**.
-This means that the function should return a promise that resolves to the expected value.

 This Pluggable's definition can be found [here](../src/compile/modules/resolve.js#L4-L16).

 ## dedupeExplicit

-This is an **asynchronous promise plugin**.
-This means that the function should return a promise that resolves to the expected value.

-This Pluggable's definition can be found [here](../src/compile/bundles/dedupe-explicit.js#L41).
+This Pluggable's definition can be found [here](../src/compile/bundles/dedupe-explicit.js#L32).
-The function that it wraps can be found [here](../src/compile/bundles/dedupe-explicit.js#L5-L39).
+The function that it wraps can be found [here](../src/compile/bundles/dedupe-explicit.js#L5-L30).

 ## dedupeImplicit

-This is an **asynchronous stream plugin**.
-This means that the function should return a stream that emits expected values.

-This Pluggable's definition can be found [here](../src/compile/bundles/dedupe-implicit.js#L45).
+This Pluggable's definition can be found [here](../src/compile/bundles/dedupe-implicit.js#L37-L45).
-The function that it wraps can be found [here](../src/compile/bundles/dedupe-implicit.js#L38-L43).

 ## emitRawBundles

-This is an **asynchronous stream plugin**.
-This means that the function should return a stream that emits expected values.

-This Pluggable's definition can be found [here](../src/compile/index.js#L68-L89).
+This Pluggable's definition can be found [here](../src/compile/index.js#L84-L107).

 ## getBundles

-This is an **asynchronous stream plugin**.
-This means that the function should return a stream that emits expected values.

-This Pluggable's definition can be found [here](../src/compile/index.js#L39-L59).
+This Pluggable's definition can be found [here](../src/compile/index.js#L64-L75).

 ## getModuleMaps

-This is an **asynchronous promise plugin**.
-This means that the function should return a promise that resolves to the expected value.
+This Pluggable's definition can be found [here](../src/compile/index.js#L34-L44).

+## getSeedBundles

+This Pluggable's definition can be found [here](../src/compile/index.js#L55-L62).

+## getSeedModules

-This Pluggable's definition can be found [here](../src/compile/index.js#L27-L37).
+This Pluggable's definition can be found [here](../src/compile/index.js#L25-L32).

 ## getUrls

-This is an **asynchronous promise plugin**.
-This means that the function should return a promise that resolves to the expected value.

-This Pluggable's definition can be found [here](../src/compile/index.js#L61-L66).
+This Pluggable's definition can be found [here](../src/compile/index.js#L77-L82).

 ## hashBundle

 Calculate the bundle's hash.
 Defers to [updateBundleHash](#updatebundlehash) for the actual calculations.

-This is an **asynchronous promise plugin**.
-This means that the function should return a promise that resolves to the expected value.

 |     | Name | Type | Description |
 | --- | ---- | ---- | ----------- |